lynnfaraday/aresmush.com/_root/fs3/third_edition.md

 **Interests** represent hobbies and things your character dabbles in but isn't particularly skilled at.

 > Examples:  A sport, a hobby, playing a musical instrument, or some other special interest.
+If you're a professional musician or athlete, you would pick an Expertise instead.

 **Advantages** are used on some games for things that aren't skills.
 Some games won't use advantages at all.